Skip to main content

 Assist Brunswick County Habitat for Humanity in building its first community in Leland, with tasks varying by stage of construction.

-Location: Highland Hills Drive
+Project location: Highland Hills Drive

-Brunswick County Habitat for Humanity Logo
+Brunswick County Habitat for Humanity

 As part of its affordable housing mission, Brunswick County Habitat for Humanity will be constructing 10 new homes off Highland Hills Drive in the Fuller Court Neighborhood.
 For Lend a Hand in Leland, Habitat will host a build day at this location.
 A build day consists of volunteering on the construction site and can include tasks such as framing, window and door installation, applying exterior siding, interior trim work, flooring, cabinet installation, and site cleanup.